 In common with all other businesses, the Company is exposed to risks that arise from its use of financial instruments.
 This note describes the Company's objectives, policies and processes for managing those risks and the methods used to measure them.
-Further quantitative information in respect of these risks is presented throughout these condensed consolidated interim financial statements.
+Further quantitative information in respect of these risks is presented throughout the management, discussion and analysis.